saisk8/ticket-system/README.md

 This project uses SQLite Data base to book tickets.

-To run the project run the `menuservice.py` file
+To run the project run the command `python menuservice.py`.